Azure/azure-kusto-microhack/README.md

 For the following tasks, we will use the table LogisticsTelemetryHistorical.

 #### Task 2: Explore the table and columns
 Write a query to get the schema of the table.

-Expected result:
+</br>Expected result:
 <img src="/assets/images/Schema.png" width="400">

 [getschema operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/getschemaoperator)